cdent/gabbi/docs/source/format.rst

   **Required**
 * ``query_parameters``: An optional dictionary of query parameters that will be added to the ``url``.
 If there is an existing set of query parameters they wil be extended.
+See :doc:`example` for a demonstration of how the data is structured.
 * ``method``: The request method to use.
 Defaults to ``GET``.
 * ``status``: The expected response status code.
 The default is ``200``.
 If necessary you may indicate multiple response codes